 - Language prerequisite: Four semesters of college-level Spanish or the equivalent

-The SU Santiago program is designed to maximize immersion and language acquisition through homestays, interdisciplinary field study, and enrollment in regular semester classes taught in Spanish at the Universidad de Chile and Pontificia Universidad Catolica.
-SU Abroad students enroll in classes alongside Chilean students in a wide range of disciplines.
+The Syracuse Santiago program is designed to maximize immersion and language acquisition through homestays, interdisciplinary field study, and enrollment in regular semester classes taught in Spanish at the Universidad de Chile and Pontificia Universidad Catolica.
+Syracuse Abroad students enroll in classes alongside Chilean students in a wide range of disciplines.
 Both graduate and undergraduate students have the option to participate in a professional internship.

 (3 credits; required for undergraduates)

-The cost of the SU Santiago program includes SU tuition and a program fee.
+The cost of the Syracuse Santiago program includes Syracuse tuition and a program fee.
 Financial aid is available.
-For a complete breakdown of costs, we have prepared a budget sheet (Santiago Planning Budget 2017-18.pdf) for students and their families.
+For a complete breakdown of costs, we have prepared a budget sheet (Santiago Budget 2019-20.pdf) for students and their families.